What are the Different Types of Circuit Breakers?

 Low voltage breaker types

-This is the breaker used in our homes, industries, and business areas.
+These are the breakers used in our homes, industries, and business areas.
 They are rated for use at a low voltage from 0 to 1000 V.

 • Standard breakers